22 Hiking Safety Tips Every Hiker Should Know

 Choosing a trail that matches your fitness level and hiking experience can help prevent you from getting in over your head.
 If you’re new to hiking, two big factors you’ll want to pay attention to are the total distance and the total elevation gain.

-Have an idea in mind of how far you can comfortably hike in a day and how much elevation gain is too much.
+Have an idea of how far you can comfortably hike in a day and how much elevation gain is too much.
 As a general rule of thumb, an average hiker should plan 30-45 minutes for every mile, sometimes more, depending on the elevation gain.
 I’d also suggest if you are a hiking newbie, stick to trails with under 1,000 feet of elevation gain until you build more confidence.

 As you’re hiking, if you realize the trail is more than you can chew off, don’t try to power through; be safe and turn back.
 Knowing when to say no and using your better judgment is an important skill that you’ll need as you advance to more challenging terrain.